Monday December 23, 2013

 At the age of 30, Schweitzer gave up his musical and academic careers to devote his life to helping others.
 He studied medicine and in 1913, with his wife Hélène Bresslau, travelled to Lambaréné, a small missionary station in what today is Gabon, to try to atone for colonialist crimes by Europeans.
 He set up a hospital, and for 50 years, ran it.

 He corresponded with Einstein, crusaded against nuclear testing, and inspired famed environmentalist Rachel Carson's book, Silent Spring.
 In 1952, he was awarded the Nobel Peace Prize.

 Yet, later in life, he also elicited scorn.
 He had little faith in African nationalist movements, considering them pre-mature.
 While thousands of Africans called him "le grand docteur," others came to equate him with colonialism itself.

-, medical doctor and concert pianist and Albert Schweitzer's granddaughter.
-Jenny Litzelmann
+Christiane Engel, medical doctor and concert pianist and Albert Schweitzer's granddaughter.

 International Albert Schweitzer Association